 Gus Poyet, Chelsea’s captain on the day, recalls being surprised at the number of cameramen preying by the tunnel as he entered the pitch.
 When he enquired why so many had turned out, one of the cameramen replied bluntly that it was because they were all foreigners.
 The players’ consternation at the reaction of the press was indicative of the fact that transnationalism was already the norm — it’d just taken the tabloids a while to cotton on.
 As midfielder Roberto Di Matteo remembers, “We all spoke English on and around the training ground, so to us the nationalities meant nothing at all.”

-Wenger went one step further than Vialli in 2005, selecting an entire squad of foreigners.
-Even Alex Ferguson, whose Manchester United teams had long relied on a backbone of home-grown talent (not least those famous “kids”), fielded a first eleven without any Englishmen in 2009.
+Wenger went one step further than Vialli in 2005, selecting an entire squad of people from outside England.
+Even Alex Ferguson, whose Manchester United teams had long relied on a backbone of homegrown talent (not least those famous “kids”), fielded a first eleven without any Englishmen in 2009.
 And, as Wenger and Vialli demonstrate, it isn’t only the players who have become more international, although the phenomenon of the foreign manager is surprisingly recent.
 The first foreign player in English League football was the German Max Seeburg in 1908.
-The first foreign manager was the Czech Dr Jozef Venglos at Aston Villa in 1990.
-Now only seven of the twenty Premier League managers originate from the British Isles, and none of them appear in the top eight.
+The first foreign manager was the Czech Dr. Jozef Vengloš at Aston Villa in 1990.
+Now only seven of the 20 Premier League managers originate from the British Isles, and none of them appear in the top eight.
 The big Sam Allardyces of the footballing world are being relegated to the lower divisions, and the super-managers with three or four top European clubs on their CVs are dominating.

-Wenger, nicknamed le professeur, was the first foreign manager to win the Premier League, and would probably be glad to accept some of the responsibility for the other pensive, accented managers who have since made the journey over the Channel.
-All the current managers speak good English.
-Some, like Everton’s (now ex-boss) Roberto Martinez, speak astonishingly good, idiomatic English.
-An honorable mention should also go to incoming Man City boss Pep Guardiola, who learned German extraordinarily quickly at Bayern Munich, and would switch between Spanish, Catalan, English and German while communicating with his players.
+The changing playing field has meant that football in England is constantly crossing linguistic lines.
+Wenger, nicknamed le professeur, was the first non-English manager to win the Premier League, and would probably be glad to accept some of the responsibility for the other pensive, accented managers who have since made the journey over the Channel.
+All the current managers speak some English, among their other languages.
+Particularly impressive is incoming Man City boss Pep Guardiola, who learned German extraordinarily quickly at Bayern Munich, and would switch between Spanish, Catalan, English and German while communicating with his players.
 Others, like Leicester’s Claudio Ranieri and Tottenham’s Mauricio Pochettino, have overcome their initial difficulties with English and the resultant jibes to become extremely successful managers.
 Indeed, at the time of writing, they’re sitting pretty at the top of table, assured of their Champions League places.

 Pochettino was subjected to intensive English classes on his arrival at Southampton in 2013, but insisted on doing post-match interviews in his native Spanish until he was forced to switch when he took over at Tottenham.
 Aside from slightly jumbled sentence order, Wenger’s English was already splendid when he arrived at Highbury.
 This isn’t surprising — he was something of a born transnationalist, eager to leave his little French village, diligent when learning German at school, and conscious of the importance of learning English if he wanted to make it in football.
 He now speaks French, German and English well, and understands Spanish, Italian and Japanese.
 Unsurprisingly, he is a great advocate of language learning, citing the crucial insights a language gives you into a country’s culture and way of thinking, and even the peace-building benefits of the mutual understanding (he grew up near the French-German border).

-So how does such a multinational, multicultural team like Arsenal communicate?
+So how does a multinational, multicultural team like Arsenal communicate?
 How does Wenger ensure everyone knows who’s talking about what and why?
 Well, first of all, language classes are now an integral part of the training available at top clubs.
 It’s even factored in to the youth programs they offer, which aim to attract the Ronaldinhos of tomorrow.
 Secondly, it helps to have a few polyglot footballers around.
-Players like Arjen Robben, Edin Dzecko, Cesc Fabregas and Vincent Kompany are fluent in four languages, and there are some, such as Zlatan Ibrahimovic and Romelu Lukaku, who speak five or six.
-These players contradict effortlessly and emphatically the haggard cliché of the stupid footballer.
+Players like Arjen Robben, Edin Džecko, Cesc Fàbregas and Vincent Kompany are fluent in four languages, and there are some, such as Zlatan Ibrahimovic and Romelu Lukaku, who speak five or six.
+These players contradict effortlessly and emphatically the haggard cliché of the ignorant footballer.